PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter8_EF/README.md

 You can add student, contact and supervisor data manually.

-When the application starts, you get a list of all the internship companies
+When the application starts, you get a list of all the internship companies.

 ![Internships App](images/MainWindow.png)

-When you select a company, the students whose supservisor is connected to the company, will be shown on the right.
+When you select a company, the students whose supervisor is connected to the company, will be shown on the right.

 Also 2 comboxes will be visible.
 The students combobox contains all the students who doesn't have a supervisor yet.
 The supervisor combobox contains all the supervisors of the selected company.